erikandersson96/portfolio-project-five/TESTING.md

 ### Wave

-`AndWatch's` website has been tested at [WAVE Web Accessibility Evaluation Tool](https://wave.webaim.org/) (link). `WAVE` is a suite of evaluation tools that helps authors make their web content more accessible to individuals with disabilities (Taken from Wave website).
+`AndWatch's` website has been tested at [WAVE Web Accessibility Evaluation Tool](https://wave.webaim.org/) (link). `WAVE` is a suite of evaluation tools that helps authors make their web content more accessible to individuals with disabilities (Taken from the Wave website).
 I have tested each page individually, and I will demonstrate the results below.

-Worth mentioning is I got errors for missing form label but since my choice of design of this website I included a placeholder, so the errors for this will still exist.
+Worth mentioning is I got errors for missing form labels but since my choice of design for this website I included a placeholder, so the errors for this will still exist.

 <details>
 <summary>Home page</summary>